 - Hand sanitizer stations, touchless where possible will be placed at key guest/public locations.

 Health and Safety Protocols

 COVID-19 Certified Accommodations

 Yes, the Government of the Commonwealth of Dominica has announced a phased approach to the reopening of the country’s tourism and hospitality industry as we prepare to welcome visitors back to the Island.

 What are the dates associated with the various phases?

-Dominica’s positive COVID-19 cases stands at 6.
-There are 30 total confirmed cases and 0 deaths.
-Check the daily update on coronavirus cases in Dominica at https://www.worldometers.info/coronavirus/#countries
+Dominica’s positive COVID-19 cases stand at 9.
+There are 42 total confirmed cases and 0 deaths.
+Check the daily update on coronavirus cases in Dominica.
+Click here

 Which ports of entry are open?